rust-lang/rust/doc/tutorial.md

 ## Freezing

 Borrowing an immutable pointer to an object freezes it and prevents mutation.
 `Owned` objects have freezing enforced statically at compile-time.
-Mutable managed boxes handle freezing dynamically when any of their contents are borrowed, and the task will fail if an attempt to modify them is made while they are frozen.

 ~~~~
 let mut x = 5;